Filed under: Uncategorized

 So why did fish evolve bones?

 1) Bone might have initially served as a storehouse for phosphate and calcium.
 Calcium plays a massive role in cell signalling and in maintaining osmotic pressure in the body.
 Phosphate plays a similarly major role in cell metabolism and the generation of energy.
-By maintaining a ready supply of these, marine jawless fish might have been able to venture into brackish or fresh waters with lower calcium or phosphate levels without experiencing any physiological distress – they could make withdrawals from or deposits in their calcium phosphate “banks” as necessary.
+By maintaining steady levels of these ions, marine jawless fish might have been able to venture into brackish or fresh waters with lower calcium or phosphate levels without experiencing any physiological distress.
+They could make withdrawals from or deposits in their calcium phosphate “banks” as necessary.

 Other suggestions point to bones as being beneficial for swimming in some way and/or for the functioning/insulation of a set of electrosense receptors.